DoraemonXia/BLAM6A-Merge/README.md

 ## Data
 <!--The origin dataset we used can be found from **zenado.-->
-We also provide the .fasta in data/ folder.
+We provide the .fasta in data/ folder.

 You can also generate the sequence yourself from the R script in data_prepare/ folder.